Thomascountz/thomascountz/_posts/2021-03-13-communication-superhighways.md

 ---
-title: Communication Superhighways
-author: Thomas Countz
 layout: post
-tags: ["process", "teams", "consulting"]
+title: "Communication Superhighways"
+tags: [process, teams, consulting]
 ---
 Good communication in an emergency is vital: What is happening?
 Who is leading?
 Where are we meeting?
 Et al. Just like firefighters, who use highways instead of local roads to get to a burning building more quickly, our teams should leverage communication highways to respond efficiently in the face of an emergency.

 This communication infrastructure isn't just logistical: you may have a dedicated chat channel, video conference URL, or a paging system already.
 Designing communication superhighways is also about investing in our workplace environment and ultimately in each other.